Cold Blooded (song): Background and recording

 Rick James began dating Linda Blair in the fall of 1982.
 In early 1983, she aborted their baby then informed him she had been pregnant after the procedure.
 James was hurt by her decision.
 He wrote "Cold Blooded" about Blair.
 "It was about how Linda could freeze my blood," he wrote in his memoir.

-During one of Blair's visits to James' home in Buffalo, he took her to his recording studio.
+During one of Blair's visits to James' home in Buffalo, New York, he took her to his recording studio.
 She was interested in learning how to write music so he fired up his synthesizer and absentmindedly began noodling with the keys and came up with the bass line.
 Running with the idea, he played all the instruments on the track.
 Synth-based, it was a departure from James' previous guitar-based, horns-laced sides.
 He utilized the Roland TR series of drum machines which were dominant on the '80s-era Jimmy Jam-and-Terry Lewis-produced hits of The S.O.S.
 Band.

-Released as the first single from the album of the same name, "Cold Blooded" spent six weeks at number one on the Billboard R&B Singles chart and reached number forty on the Hot 100.
+Released as the first single from the album of the same name, "Cold Blooded" spent six weeks at number one on the Billboard R&B Singles chart and reached number 40 on the Hot 100.